Pair of U.S. lawmakers urge budget negotiators to set early spending cap

-WASHINGTON, Oct 31 (Reuters) - A senior U.S. Senate Democrat and a high-ranking Republican in the House of Representatives urged congressional budget negotiators on Thursday to agree on a 2014 spending level by Nov.
-22 - even if they have not yet figured out how to achieve any required savings.
+WASHINGTON (Reuters) - A senior U.S. Senate Democrat and a high-ranking Republican in the House of Representatives urged congressional budget negotiators on Thursday to agree on a 2014 spending level by November 22 - even if they have not yet figured out how to achieve any required savings.

-Senate Appropriations Committee Chairman Barbara Mikulski and House Intelligence Committee Chairman Mike Rogers said identifying a cap on discretionary spending was their top priority as talks to reduce automatic, “sequester” spending cuts began this week.
+Senate Appropriations Committee Chairman Barbara Mikulski and House Appropriations Committee Chairman Hal Rogers said identifying a cap on discretionary spending was their top priority as talks to reduce automatic, “sequester” spending cuts began this week.

 Deciding quickly on a spending level would provide budget negotiators with an early target for the size of any potential deal.
 They would then have to find savings to replace that amount of sequester cuts.

-Note: (This story has been corrected to fix name, committee of Republican sending letter)